reselbob/innosoft-adv-microservices/jmeter.md

 ![jmeter 6](./images/jmeter/jmeter-04.png)

-**Step 7:** Next need to subsitute the default URL to an aribtrary instance of `pinger` running on Katacoda with the actual URL for the instance you created in **Step 1**.
+**Step 7:** Next need to substitute the default URL to an aribtrary instance of `pinger` running on Katacoda with the actual URL for the instance you created in **Step 1**.

 Click the test plans HTTP Request, named `API Endpoint` as shown on the left side of the figure below.
 You'll be presented the HTTP Request UI.
 The value we're going to substitute is the one in the `Server Name or IP` textbox as shown in the illustration below.